brunoopetri/chuteiraco/README.md

 * User: Refers to the individual who will use the application to schedule soccer matches.

-* Player: Refers to the individual who will participate in the soccer match.
+* Group: Refers to the individuals who will participate in the soccer match.

-* Match: Refers to the soccer match that will be scheduled through the application.
+* Game: Refers to the soccer match that will be scheduled through the application.

 * Location: Refers to the place where the soccer match will take place.